2017 For One World Travel Grant Program

-- Up to Two travel grants are being offered for a 11-24 week duration departing for Ghana in May 2013.
+- Up to two travel grants are offered for a 2-3 month duration departing for Ghana in May/June 2017.
 Each candidate’s arrival date in Ghana needs to be aligned/coordinated such that transportation is shared from the airport to the school.

 About For One World: http://www.foroneworld.org/